 Paying the most expensive balance first might be the cheapest way to get out of debt, but if you don’t end up sticking with this method, it won’t save you money.

-As with the “avalanche” method, you make the minimum monthly payment on each debt except the one you’re focused on paying off.
+As with the “avalanche” method, you make the minimum monthly payment on each debt, then go full out on the one you’re focused on paying off.
 Once you’ve repaid it in full, you put the money you were allocating to it toward the next-largest debt on your list.

-“You should always pay attention to the interest rate after the promotional period is over,” says Justin Zeidman, manager of credit card products at Navy Federal Credit Union.
+“You should always pay attention to the interest rate after the promotional period is over,” says Justin Zeidman, assistant vice president of open banking at Navy Federal Credit Union.
 Consider how long it will take to pay off your credit card debt in comparison to the promotional period so you don’t get stuck with a higher interest rate after the 0 percent interest period is over.

 Sometimes people get into credit card debt due to unexpected medical or emergency expenses.
-Other times, the source of debt is chronic overspending, which often means you are spending more than you’re saving or more than you have in your account.
-To gain full insight into how much you are spending, making a reasonable budget is the next best step to help alleviate that debt.
+Other times, the source of debt is chronic overspending, which often means you’re spending more than you’re saving or more than you have in your account.
+To gain full insight into how much you’re spending, making a reasonable budget is the next best step toward alleviating that debt.